-As at April 30, 2023, the Company's financial instruments consist of cash and cash equivalents, accounts payable and accrued liabilities, promissory notes payable and lease liability.
-The carrying amounts of these financial instruments approximate fair value due to their immediate or short-term maturity.

-The fair value of the Company's lease liability approximates its carrying value measured based on level 2 of the fair value hierarchy.
+As at July 31, 2023, the Company's financial instruments consist of cash and cash equivalents, accounts payable and accrued liabilities, promissory notes payable and lease liability which were measured at amortized cost.
+The carrying amounts of cash and cash equivalents and accounts payable and accrued liabilities approximate fair value due to their immediate or short-term maturity.
+The carrying values of promissory notes and lease liability were measured at the effective interest rate which approximate fair value.

 The Company may be exposed to risks of varying degrees of significance from financial instruments.
 Management's close involvement in the operations allows for the identification of risks and variances from expectations.
-A discussion of the types of risks the Company is exposed to and how such risks are managed by the Company is provided in note 13 to the Financial Statements.
+A discussion of the types of risks the Company is exposed to and how such risks are managed by the Company is provided in note 13 to the Annual Financial Statements.